High-Skilled Immigration

 • If you can tell the story about your accomplishments in your specific, narrow area of endeavor, then you may be able to show you are best considered at the top of your field.

-• If approved, you can stay for three years, and then apply for unlimited renewals.
-As of 2024, the national approval rate is about 90%.
+• If approved, you can stay for three years, and then apply for unlimited renewals usually in three year increments.
+Through 2024, the national approval rate is about 90%.

 • No part of the process is based on a lottery.